Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 ## Fixed
 * Fixed an issue where `/lyrics` would fail when taking too long to load sometimes
 * Fixed an issue where `/playlist` related commands would fail if the user had more than 25 playlists saved
-* Fixed an issue where the additional music bots could eb sued in non-premium servers
+* Fixed an issue where the additional music bots could be used in non-premium servers
 * Fixed an issue where slash commands would sometimes fail for user-installed versions of Cakey Bot
 * Fixed an issue where Join Raid detection would sometimes fail to detect properly